lesliempatton13/THA2/README.md

 **Title of Research:**
 The Effect of Natural Disasters on Student Learning: A Case Study of Hurricane Harvey and Gulf Coast School Districts

-**Research Questions:** Is student learning affected by the presence of a natural disaster and what policies does the State of Texas have in place to combat this?
+**Research Question:** Is student learning affected by the presence of a natural disaster and what policies does the State of Texas have in place to combat this?

 **Objectives:**
 * To identify any significant changes in student learning after a natural disaster using STAAR (State of Texas Assessment of Academic Readiness) data of secondary students